Revolutions in

 Number of Necks : Instant Copedent Changes

-The OnePSG has one (physical) neck of 10 strings*, five pedals, and five knee levers (though the design does allow for more strings, pedals, and levers).
+The current prototypes of the OnePSG have one (physical) neck of 10 strings*, five pedals, and five knee levers (though the design does allow for the addition of mores strings, pedals, and levers in future models).
 However, the OnePSG effectively has an unlimited number of necks / copedents.

 Video: Introduction to the OnePSG Alpha Prototype from October, 2021, showing just a few of the OnePSG’s features: instantly swapping copedents, capo-ing, and editing copedents in seconds (aka “virtual re-rodding”).